cyberark/conjur/docs/tour.md

 {% include toc.md key='introduction' %}

 This document will use the Conjur command-line interface (CLI) to show you how to use Conjur to perform some common tasks, such as load policy data and secrets into Conjur, fetch secrets, login as a machine, and fetching a secret while logged in as a machine.

 {% include toc.md key='docker' %}

 If you don't have Docker installed, you can download it here:
 * [Docker for Mac – v17.03](https://download.docker.com/mac/stable/16048/Docker.dmg)
 * [Docker for Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows)

 {% include toc.md key='cli' %}

 You can easily download and run the Conjur CLI using the official pre-built images hosted by Docker Hub.

 {% highlight shell %}
-  $ docker run -it conjurinc/cli5
+  $ docker run -it -v $PWD:/work conjurinc/cli5
 {% endhighlight %}

+Then change into the `/work` directory:

+{% highlight shell %}
+$ cd work
+{% endhighlight %}

 {% include toc.md key='environment' %}

-Use your Conjur account information to export your environment variables:
+Use your account information to configure the connection to the Conjur server:

 {% highlight shell %}
   $ export CONJUR_APPLIANCE_URL=http://conjur
   $ export CONJUR_ACCOUNT=myorg
-  $ conjur authn login -u admin -p your-admin-api-key

 {% endhighlight %}

 {% include toc.md key='login' %}

-Once you have setup your server and CLI, make sure you are logged in as the `admin` user:
+Login by entering your API key at the `login` prompt:

 {% highlight shell %}
-$ conjur authn whoami
+  $ conjur authn login -u admin
-{ "account": "mycorp", "user": "admin" }
+  Please enter admin's password (it will not be echoed):
+  Logged in
 {% endhighlight %}

 With this accomplished, you're ready to walk through the following tour of Conjur features.